microsoft/mixed-reality-extension-sdk-samples/README.md

 * Click Basics group
 * Click on SDKApp
 * For the URL field, enter `ws://localhost:3901`
+* Enter a session ID (This step will eventually be optional.
+For now, put in any random value)
 * Click Confirm
+* If the app doesn't seem to load, click on the gear icon next the MRE object in to the present objects list, and make sure "Is Playing" is checked.

-You should now see the words "Hello World".
+You should now see the words "Hello World" above a spinning cube.
 Congratulations, you have now deployed a Node.js server with the MRE SDK onto your local machine and connected to it from AltspaceVR.

 ### Hosting in the Cloud
 In order for other AltspaceVR users to see your SDK app running, it must be hosted in a way they can connect to it.
 To learn about cloud hosting and other solutions, checkout [DEPLOYING.md](https://github.com/Microsoft/mixed-reality-extension-sdk/blob/master/DEPLOYING.md) in the SDK repo.